rajadwarampudi/app/README.md

 searchservice.yahoo.api.key=YOUR_CUSTOM_SEARCH_YAHOO_API_KEY
 searchservice.cse.id=YOUR_CSE_ID

+Please note that you don't need to create two CSE IDs for two search services.
+One CSE ID is sufficient for both of them.

 Running the application:
 1. The spring boot application with the following command:  mvn spring-boot:run
 2. The spring boot application initiates its embedded tomcat server that runs the web-app